AnDmVar/crm-selenium-python/README.md

 Since Salesforce implemented **Lightning**, which is a modern and more complex UI platform compared to their **Classic** interface, automated tests have been difficult to write especially because it uses a lot of JavaScript.
 In this project, I faced the following issues:
 - Long and complex XPath for locating dynamic elements
-- Different promotion banners appearing right after logging in
+- Different promotion frames appearing right after logging in
-- Had to use `time.sleep()` in some cases
+- Use of `time.sleep()` in some cases
 - Selenium click didn't work

 ## Installation